-We believed exposing information about the caller before the conversation started would be a tremendous relief for agents.
-They’d no longer have to struggle with complicated American customer names, they’d be able to make calls shorter and take more calls in less time, customers wouldn't have to read aloud long itinerary numbers, and wouldn't have to wait for agents to switch systems once they know what the call is about.
-This would be a win-win situation for everyone - agents, callers, Expedia as a business.
-We were highly motivated, not yet aware of the many challenges we’d encounter along the way.
+This solves a lot of problems for agents: They’d no longer have to struggle with complicated American names, they’d be able to make calls shorter and take more calls in less time, customers wouldn't have to read aloud long itinerary numbers, and wouldn't have to wait for agents to switch systems once they know what the call is about.

-I needed to figure out how agents greet callers today.
-I visited two big call centers in the Philippines, and spent the days interviewing agents and listening to agent-customer conversations.
-I learned some fascinating things.
-While I always thought we need to help customers find the best hotel in their destined location, 95% of callers have done research prior to calling, and when they call they already have a hotel in mind.
-This kind of information can have a big impact on how an agent starts the call.
+In order to figure out how agents greet callers today, I visited two big call centers in the Philippines, and spent the days interviewing agents and listening to agent-customer conversations.
+While I always thought we need to help agents guide customers to find the best hotel in their destined location, during this research I learned that 95% of callers know exactly at which hotel they want to stay.
+This kind of information can have a big impact on how an agent starts a call.

 Back in Seattle we worked in weekly sprints, experimenting with different design directions.
-I needed to figure out where in the UI to place this new information we now had about the caller, so that the agent can comprehend it quickly, before the start of the call.
+I needed to figure out where in the UI to place the information about the caller, so that the agent can comprehend it quickly, before the start of the call.

 All the placements I tried above did not work, either because they required another click, were in areas that take longer to load, or were dependant on information we didn't always get.
 After several iterations it became clear that the information about the caller should be displayed in the left column - it is the quickest element to load on the page, it’s the first thing agents are used to checking as they prepare for a new call, it’s where they see where the call is coming from and where they have access to quick links the customer might be asking about.

 My AHA Moment